 The definitions of fishing fleets have not been changed from those in the 2015 assessment.
-Five fishing fleets were specified within the model: 1) a shorebased bottom trawl fleet with coastwide catches from 1916-2018, 2) a shorebased midwater trawl fleet with coastwide catches from 1979-2018, 3) a mostly midwater trawl fleet that targets Pacific Hake/Whiting (Merluccius productus) and includes a foreign and at-sea fleet with catches from 1975-2018, a domestic shorebased fleet that targeted Pacific Hake with catches from 1991-2018, and foreign vessels that targeted Pacific Hake and rockfish between 1966-1976, 4) a net fishery consisting of catches mostly from California from 1981-2018, and 5) a hook-and-line fishery (predominantly longline) with coastwide catches from 1916-2018.
+Five fishing fleets were specified within the model: 1) a shorebased bottom trawl fleet with coastwide catches from 1916-2018 (bottomtrawl in Figure a), 2) a shorebased midwater trawl fleet with coastwide catches from 1979-2018 (midwater in Figure a), 3) a mostly midwater trawl fleet that targets Pacific Hake/Whiting (Merluccius productus) and includes a foreign and at-sea fleet with catches from 1975-2018, a domestic shorebased fleet that targeted Pacific Hake with catches from 1991-2018, and foreign vessels that targeted Pacific Hake and rockfish between 1966-1976 (hake in Figure a), 4) a net fishery consisting of catches mostly from California from 1981-2018 (net in Figure a), and 5) a hook-and-line fishery (predominantly longline) with coastwide catches from 1916-2018 (HnL in Figure a).